Row over property company comes before Commercial Court

 It claims the board has refused to answer questions it has put regarding the company’s business and assets, and has refused to allow an independent report and valuation of the company’s assets to be conducted.

-The court heard Fulman was established in 2018 by a group of DHP shareholders who were concerned about steps proposed by the company, which it successfully opposed.
+The court heard Fulman was established in 2018 by a group of DHP shareholders – including former Davy executive David Shubotham and Ardagh packaging boss Paul Coulson – who were concerned about steps proposed by the company, which it successfully opposed.

-The transfer, it is claimed, put valued Oviedo’s business and assets at approximately €39 million.
+The transfer, it is claimed, valued Oviedo’s business and assets at about €39 million.
 Fulman claims the true value is far higher.

 It claims its efforts to obtain comprehensive information about Oviedo’s business and assets have been continuously rebuffed by the board.